klieret/icsc-paradigms-and-patterns/readme.md

 As this is less practical for studying yourself, take a look at the main ``.tex`` file and change ``\handoutfalse`` to ``\handouttrue`` if needed.

+## Developing this further

+We are planning to convert this into a training similar to that of the [Software Carpentry](https://software-carpentry.org/) in order to be included in the [HSF curriculum](https://hepsoftwarefoundation.org/training/curriculum.html).
+Help is much appreciated.

+If you have any particular comments, feel free to open an issue on github for this repository.